too many to be listed¶

 easiest way : just cut-and-paste it right into the html as-is (provided that your html file is utf8-encoded)

-some characters can be inserted with the &...; notation using nicknames, like e.g.
+<some characters can be inserted with the &...; notation using nicknames, like e.g.

-sometimes useful to actually insert brackets like in <code> for a non-breaking space which is more explicit/readable…for ellipsis …
+<for < and>for > sometimes useful to actually insert brackets like in <code> for a non-breaking space which is more explicit/readable…for ellipsis …

-you can use that in a pure-ASCII source, and write either
+each Unicode character has a unique codepoint you can use that in a pure-ASCII source, and write either

 ℃(decimal) or℃thexstands for hexa